 Geologists Believe there is Potential for Big Gold in Minnesota

 Experts state they believe that the conditions are not favorable for finding large amounts of gold by panning in streams and rivers, but these same experts also agree that they believe there may be significant gold lodes in the bedrock of the state.
-So surprisingly, despite all of the lakes, streams and rivers in Minnesota; the consensus is that it is the state’s hard rock sources that hold the best possibility for a significant gold find.
+So surprisingly, despite all of the lakes, streams and rivers in Minnesota; the consensus is that it is the state’s hard rock sources that hold the best possibility for significant gold.
+With the help of modern technology, development of these mineral deposits will be easier than ever.

 There are a few large gold exploration companies that have spent some big money doing some searching in the state too; that does not happen unless their geologists think the conditions are favorable for finding gold.